XRPLBounties/Proposals/README.md

 Even if all you want to do is browse, you can help us out by adding your perspective to the various discussions! https://github.com/XRPLBounties/Proposals/discussions

-If you see a bounty that you think is particularly important you can upvote it to help it get the attention it deserves 🙂
+If you see a bounty that you think is particularly important you can upvote it to help it get the attention it deserves. 🙂

 **Hopefully by working together we can build a stronger ecosystem!**